 - Cut the base plate with your reciprocating saw.
-The base plate is the piece of wood at the bottom of your hole, connected to the floor.
+The base plate is the piece of wood at the bottom of the hole, connected to the floor.
 These saws are dangerous.
 If you don’t feel comfortable using, call a drywall professional.
 If you are comfortable, continue to cut a hole in the floor so the chute has a path from one floor to the other.

 - Assemble the laundry chute.
 If you purchased a laundry chute kit, now is the time to put it together.
 If not, you can build your own, but make sure you follow your building codes.
 If you have an issue fitting it into place, you can use metal-cutting snips to expand the opening.

-- Screw the chute to your top and bottom 2-by-4s.
+- Screw the chute to your top and bottom 2x4s.
 Sheet metal screws are ideal but not necessary.
 If any edges are sharp within the chute, some homeowners duct tape over them to ensure no clothes rip as they travel through the laundry chute.

 - Insert the end of the laundry chute into the hole in the floor underlayment.